mpeeples2008/ArchNetSci/_book/03-exploratory-analysis.md

 ### K-cores

 A k-core is a maximal subnetwork in which each vertex has at least degree k within the subnetwork.
-In R this can be obtained using the "igraph::coreness" function and the filtering by value as appropriate.
+In R this can be obtained using the `igraph::coreness` function and the filtering by value as appropriate.
 This function creates a vector of k values which can then be used to remove nodes as appropriate or symbolize them in plots.

 ```r